jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 The emphasis on the last word was pointed.
 This wasn't just about academics or distraction.
 This was about Becca, about boundaries, about making sure Sophia knew her place in Ethan's carefully planned life.

-"Crystal clear," Sophia said, her voice calm even though her heart was hammering.
+"Crystal clear," Sophia said, her voice calm even though her pulse was in her throat.

 "Good."
 Robert returned to his chicken.
 "Now, tell me about this badminton tournament.
 Ethan says you're quite talented."

 The rest of dinner passed in slightly less tense conversation.
-They talked about sports, about Winnipeg versus Thunder Bay, about college application timelines.
+They talked about sports, about Winnipeg versus Millbrook, about college application timelines.
 Caroline served apple pie for dessert—homemade, perfect, of course—and by the time Sophia thanked them and headed for the door, she felt wrung out and exhausted.

 Ethan walked her outside, hands shoved in his pockets against the cold.